 Treatment for Phototoxicity

 If you come in contact with a phototoxic plant, wash the area and apply a topical cream such as cortisone or a paste of baking soda and water.

-Plants that experience phototoxic symptoms should be rinsed off but usually the damage has already been done.
+Plants that experience phytotoxic symptoms should be rinsed off but usually the damage has already been done.
 To minimize the risk, always follow directions and apply chemicals on a cool, cloudy day.
 Use less toxic options like baking soda, phosphate salts, horticultural oils and soaps, and beneficial bacteria or insects.

-Treatment for phototoxicity in a small area of a plant may involve simply lopping off the stem to prevent the damage from interfering with the rest of the plant.
+Treatment for phytotoxicity in a small area of a plant may involve simply lopping off the stem to prevent the damage from interfering with the rest of the plant.
 Providing adequate water and good general care will usually rally the plant over time and reduce the chance of permanent injury.